Treatments for Weak Executive Functions

 Therapies, reward systems, and classroom accommodations built to strengthen executive functioning skills in children and adults who struggle to plan, coordinate, and execute long-term projects.

 Experts recommend a range of strategies to help strengthen the areas of weakness that executive function disorder (EFD) creates.
 The first method uses occupational or speech therapists, psychologists, or reading tutors to learn how to work around problem areas.
-Cognitive behavioral therapy, used in combination with medication to treat any coexisting conditions like ADHD, is very effective at treating executive function deficits including problems with inhibition, emotion regulation, time management, and planning in adults.
+Cognitive behavioral therapy, used in combination with medication to treat any coexisting conditions like ADHD, is very effective at treating executive dysfunction including problems with inhibition, emotion regulation, time management, and planning in adults.
 CBT is less effective with children.

 For children, behavior modification programs like token systems and daily report cards work better.
 Parents can request special accommodations at school via a 504 Plan or individualized education program (IEP).
 If your child does not qualify for these, a teacher may try informal accommodations, like seating a child near the front of the room.
 Additional accommodations like splitting assignments into small pieces, and giving frequent breaks can help supplement problem areas, and give the executive system a chance to recharge.